summerfieldlab/Glitz_etal_2022_JNeurosci/README.md

-# Garrett_Glitz_etal
+# Glitz_etal

-Code for the preprint/submission: <i> Model sharing in the human medial temporal lobe </i>; Glitz, Juechems, Summerfield & Garrett; 2021
+Code for the paper <i> Model sharing in the human medial temporal lobe </i>; Glitz, Juechems, Summerfield & Garrett; 2022 https://www.jneurosci.org/content/jneuro/42/27/5410.full.pdf

 This repository contains analysis scripts/functions for all analyses detailed in the main text of the manuscript and most supplementary analyses.